wszramkowska/ToolsandProduction/Development Commentary.md

 #### Initial Goals

 I have a few initial goals for the project with my main focus being on creating a cohesive experience where audio aligns with the visuals, which I can achieve by working closely with level designers.
 The environmental audio and ambience should support the atmosphere of each of the different levels; summer, spring, autumn and winter.
-Additionally I want to design and implement sound that reflects the different bubble state to make each mechanic feel more unique.
+Additionally I want to design and implement sound that reflects the different bubble states to make each mechanic feel more unique.
 Puzzles should have sound cues which guide the player, letting them know if they are successful or not.
 To tie the story together I would like to implement voice-over for the scientist character which makes her feel natural and context-aware.

 #### Anticipated Challenges

 I think the main challenges for this project will come from working in a big group as most of my projects before have been no more than 8 people on a team.
 Communication and deadlines will be very key to completing the work.
 The audio has to be cohesive with the gameplay and visuals which means I have to work with the level designers, to finish in a timely manner.
 Another challenge will be managing the voice-over, which will have to be balanced with the music, ambience and in game sounds.
 I am unsure how big the script will be but I want to keep the focus on the game audio so the voice-over does not become repetitive or intrusive.

-## Research (Suggested Word Count 1,100)
+## Research

 ### Methodology